FundMeow/GofundMeow/README.md

-# Skeleton project for Swagger
+# Donation Based App for Animals and Shelter

+---
+## Donate today :)